 In late 2023, Marinus Link Pty Ltd (MLPL) engaged independent global consulting firm, FTI Consulting LLP (FTI), to consider the impact that Project Marinus is expected to have on customers across the National Electricity Market (NEM).
-This represents an update to a similar study carried out by FTI in 2020 and is being undertaken due to the significant changes in NEM forward outlook that have occurred in the last 3 years.
-Both studies have focussed on customer benefits: how Project Marinus would affect the electricity prices that customers pay compared to a counterfactual case 'without Project Marinus'.
+In November 2024, FTI updated its analysis to account for revised Project Marinus cost estimates.
+The 2023 and updated 2024 analysis represents an update to a similar study carried out by FTI in 2020.

+FTI's studies have focused on customer benefits, specifically how Project Marinus would affect the electricity prices that customers pay compared to a counterfactual case 'without Project Marinus'.
+This summary report presents the key findings of the 2024 update.